Mrflops/Bubbles/README.md

 ```
 Before using main.py, please calibrate in calibrate.py

+testing.py is also offered as a safe alternative to test the detection before using the main script

 ```🛈``` | calibrate.py is currently under development, if you know your focal length and Apriltag length import it manually in settings.txt

 ### Flask